Saudi Visa for US Citizens

 Companion visa

-U.S. citizens wishing to accompany another person on a trip to Saudi Arabia should apply for the Saudi companion visa.
+US citizens wishing to accompany another person on a trip to Saudi Arabia should apply for a Saudi companion visa.

 Personal visit visa